Mystery Show

 Mystery Show is a Gimlet Media podcast hosted by Starlee Kine that ran for one season in 2015.
 In each episode, Kine solves a minor mystery which cannot be solved with search engines alone.
 It was declared the best new podcast of 2015 by iTunes.

 Mysteries tackled by the show include the closing of a video rental store and the origins of a peculiar custom belt buckle.
 During the investigations, Kine frequently veers from the original topic, asking subjects about more personal and philosophical matters.

-In October 2016, Kine announced though a Medium post and the show's Facebook page that she was no longer working at Gimlet Media and that the network would not be producing a second season of Mystery Show.
+In October 2016, Kine announced through a Medium post and the show's Facebook page that she was no longer working at Gimlet Media and that the network would not be producing a second season of Mystery Show.

 Episodes

 Reception

 Apple named Mystery Show the Best New Podcast of 2015 in their year-end awards.

 Episode 3 of Season 1, "Belt Buckle", was ranked #1 on The Atlantic's list of the top 50 podcast episodes of 2015, with their summary stating that "the episode is unrelenting in its playfulness and joy, but a sense of profundity lies just beneath the surface, bobbing up in the final minutes, when you won't be sure whether to grin or weep".
 The show has continued to garner acclaim over the years despite not publishing new episodes since 2015; in 2021, The New York Times praised the show as “utterly captivating” and in 2022, The Guardian described the series as a “podcast classic”.